 If you consider that the most important things when learning a new language are listening, reading and speaking, then it’s not surprising that YouTube videos tick all of the right boxes.
 By watching tailored videos, you can place yourself in either a classroom environment or even in the country itself, and immerse yourself in hearing the language being spoken by fluent people and repeating after them.

 Just a quick search of the net will throw up a number of highly useful videos and tutorials such as Basic Words for Beginners, An Introduction to Hindi, 11 Phrases to Greet Someone in Hindi, Learn Hindi through English and Learn Interactive Hindi.
-What’s more, you can do this intensively if you’re confident or you can go at your own slower pace.
+What’s more, you can do this intensively if you’re confident or you learn at your own pace.

 Games & Apps